mviereck/x11docker/README.md

 #Dependencies
 x11docker can run with standard system utilities without additional dependencies.
 As a core, it only needs X server (package `xorg`)  and, of course, docker (package `docker.io`) to run docker images on X.

-For some additional options, x11docker needs some packages to be installed.
+For some additional options, x11docker needs some packages to be installed on host.
 It will check for them on startup and show terminal messages if some are missing.

 List of optional needed packages: `xpra` `xephyr` `xclip` `kaptain` `pulseaudio` `virtualgl`